romz-pl/yumbo/doc/post-10/text.md

-# Diversity of mathematical programming languages
+# Diversity of Mathematical Programming Languages

 Mathematical programming languages play a central role in the world of efficient decision making, providing specialised environments for effectively modelling, analysing and solving **optimisation problems**.
 AMPL (A Mathematical Programming Language) is my favourite mathematical language.
 I like it because it provides a high-level platform for describing and solving optimisation problems.
 It also has a clean design and separates the mathematical modelling from the data.
 On the NEOS server, **about 80%** of the jobs submitted are in AMPL.
 However, AMPL is not the only language available for building mathematical models.